ONLINE LOCAL MARKETING with Google Business

-Local searchers and local businesses will see a fairly substantially different Place Page the next time they’re poking around Google Maps/Places.
+Local searchers and local businesses will see a fairly substantially different Business Page the next time they’re poking around Google Maps/Business.
 The company announced a new look and promises more changes to come.
 This is just the start of what looks like Google’s new move to control local marketing.

-Rather than showing external reviews, the new Place Page only links to third party sites after showing a selection of Google user reviews.
+Rather than showing external reviews, the new Business Page only links to third party sites after showing a selection of Google user reviews.
 The review emphasis is also obvious with not one, but two cherry red “Write a review” buttons.
-Here’s a look at an example Place Page with Google’s new look-and-feel.
+Here’s a look at an example Business Page with Google’s new look-and-feel.

 Google removed a couple important pieces of the old Place Pages, too: